Atos-FiwareOps/sla-dashboard/README.md

 # User guide

+The SLA Dashboard allows to create templates and agreements for all kind of components that can be monitored by Fiware's  Federation Monitoring component.
+So the following applies both for services, virtual machines and hosts, although, for simplicity, we will refer only as "services".

+## As a service provider

+When somebody connects to the SLA Dashboard home page, a list of existing agreements is shown.
+From the service provider perspective, this page is only informational.
+The real interest may be managing templates to offer a certain quality of service level on the provided resources.

+To do that, the "Templates" link should be clicked.
+Then, the complete list of created templates is shown.

 ![userguide01](docs/images/userguide01.png "Template list")

+To create a new one, the service provider have to click on the "Create Template" checkbox.
+Then, a new panel will be presented, where a template name and an expiration date.

 ![userguide02](docs/images/userguide02.png "Creating a new template")

+By clicking on the "Show services" link, the service provider can check the provided services that the template terms can apply to.
+This information is retrieved from the Fiware's DCA component, that given the id of a registered user, allows to get the information about its monitored services.

 ![userguide03](docs/images/userguide03.png "Assigning a service in a new template")

+Once the service provider has selected a service, he can add business values to the template by clicking in the "Add properties" button below.
+This allows to define which methics will be monitored, as well as define the different guarantee levels for each one.
+This information is retrieved from the Federation Monitoring component which, given a service, provides the list of available metrics.

+These metrics can be evaluated in real time or over a period (currently we provide over 6, 12 and 24 hours).

 ![userguide04](docs/images/userguide04.png "Assigning business values in a new template")

+Once the new template has been created, the list of available templates is updated.

 ![userguide05](docs/images/userguide05.png "Updated template list")

+And by clicking on their names, the service provider can check the details of a particular template.

 ![userguide06](docs/images/userguide06.png "Template details")

+## As an end user

 ![userguide07](docs/images/userguide07.png "Agreement list")
 ![userguide08](docs/images/userguide08.png "Selecting a service for a new SLA")
 ![userguide09](docs/images/userguide09.png "SLA parameters from the selected template")